Kazhuu/spc-player/README.md

 * **MUTE** is active low mute output from DSP, it's 0V when DSP is muted and 5V when not.

-Here is how you need to connect APU to Arduino.
-Project has been tested with same pinout with Arduino Micro and Arduino UNO.
-Should work with other Arduino types too.
+Here is how you need to connect APU to Arduino Micro:

 ![scema](./images/schema.png?raw=true "Schema")